jezzsantos/saastack/docs/decisions/0080-persistence.md

 For example, domain state would be stored in an event store, that would need to define common aspects of all event stores.
 For example, read model data would be stored in a traditional "record" stores like databases (Relational or NoSQL)

-As with all abstractions they would need to define a lowest common denominator, in terms of capabilities, that all persistence technologies could implement.
+As with all abstractions they would need to define the lowest common denominator, in terms of capabilities, that all persistence technologies could implement.
 This has the anticipated consequence that the generalized abstractions will not be specifically optimal for any specific technology implementation.

-For example, a relational database will support optimization of queries based on specific workloads (e.g. indexes, stored procs, views etc).
+For example, a relational database will support optimization of queries based on specific workloads (e.g. indexes, stored procedures, views etc.).
 These are all RMDBS optimizations that are not supported in say NoSQL databases.

 The thinking behind any abstraction that attempts to model all persistence technologies is optimizing for flexibility and testing, not optimizing for performance.
 When performance of certain workloads is something that is critical to a system, then this abstraction can be replaced for more optimal implementations.
 And this should be feasible in the architecture.